STEAM: Squeeze and Transform Enhanced Attention Module: Ablations

 \textbf{Effect of \(d\) and \(H\) on STEAM} Next, we discuss the effect of \(d\), the hidden dimension and \(H\), the number of heads used in our multi-head graph attention.
 We experiment with the following pairs of (\(d\), \(H\))s: (4, 1), (4, 2), (8, 1), (8, 4), (8, 8), (16, 1), (16, 4), (16, 8).
 Table \ref{outdim-heads} shows that using (\(d=8\), \(H=4\)) yields slightly better Top-1 accuracy than (\(d=8\), \(H=8\)) but the latter achieves better Top-5 accuracy.

-\textbf{Comparison with SOTA modules on ImageNet-100} After identifying the optimal parameters for our module, we proceed to compare STEAM with its SOTA counterparts—SE, CBAM, ECA, GCT, and MCA.
+\textbf{Comparison with SOTA modules on ImageNet-100} After identifying the optimal parameters for our module, we proceed to compare STEAM with its SOTA counterparts—SE, CBAM, ECA, and GCT.
 As shown in Table \ref{sota}, STEAM outperforms all these leading modules on our ImageNet-100 dataset, demonstrating the effectiveness of our approach even on smaller datasets.
-Specifically, STEAM achieves a 1.34\%, 0.82\%, 0.49\%, 0.66\%, 0.29\%, and 0.17\% higher Top-1 accuracy compared to the standard ResNet-18, SE, CBAM, ECA, GCT, and MCA methods, respectively.
+Specifically, STEAM achieves 1.34\%, 0.82\%, 0.49\%, 0.66\%, and 0.29\% higher Top-1 accuracy than the standard ResNet-18, SE, CBAM, ECA, and GCT methods, respectively.

 \textbf{Effect of Output Guided Pooling} Next, we analyze the effectiveness of our proposed \textit{Output Guided Pooling (OGP)}.
 OGP transforms the intermediate feature map \(\mathbb{R}^{C \times H \times W}\) into a fixed-size spatial map (\(\in \mathbb{R}^{m \times m}\)) using global average pooling (GAP) along the channel dimension, where \(m\) corresponds to the spatial dimension of the deepest layer.
 For both ResNet and ShuffleNet-V2 models, \(m = 7\).
 Applying spatial interaction attention (SIA) directly to the intermediate feature map \(\mathbb{R}^{C \times H \times W}\) would result in \(H*W\) nodes, which can be computationally expensive for early layers and lead to unnecessary overhead (as discussed in the methodology).
 To evaluate the effectiveness of OGP, we integrate it into the spatial attention module of CBAM and train the model from scratch.
 Similar to STEAM, the spatial attention module of CBAM now generates spatial scores \(\in \mathbb{R}^{m \times m}\), which are then upsampled using \texttt{torch.repeat\_interleave()} to produce the final spatial scores \(\in \mathbb{R}^{C \times H \times W}\).
 Table \ref{cbam-ogp} shows that incorporating OGP into the spatial attention module of CBAM results in a 0.22\% improvement in Top-1 accuracy compared to the standard CBAM.